VISA1053 Video Art: Methods and Means

 - Students are able to (1) demonstrate the basic working methods of digital video production and web-based dissemination of ideas; (2) enhance the development of communication skills through the production and dissemination of digital video works; (3) demonstrate skills necessary for participating in an evolving global interactive field of communication; (4) develop ethical and responsible creative productions that interact with the global community; and (5) demonstrate proficiently the mechanisms of collaborative interaction and multinational cultural production.

-- Typically this unit is assessed in the following ways: (1) collaborative video production; (2) visual analysis/critique; and (3) individual video production.
+- Indicative assessments in this unit are as follows: (1) collaborative video production; (2) visual analysis/critique; and (3) individual video production.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.